 Do Not Dismiss The Power of Direct Mail Marketing

 With direct mail marketing, you aren’t just sending a bunch of mails to a random collection of properties.

-Instead, each and every criteria.
-This means that if one of your prospects responds to one of your direct mails, there is potential to move swiftly from that point onwards. on your list should be pre-vetted, so that it already meets your
+Instead, each and every property on your list should be vetted, so that it already meets your investment property criteria.
+This means that if one of your prospects responds to one of your direct mails, there is potential to move swiftly from that point onward.

-The due diligence on the is usually the fastest way to finance a deal, and loan is far more likely to approve your application for financing. has already been completed.
-It then just becomes a matter of vetting the in greater detail, and organizing finance for the deal if the ticks all the boxes on your checklist.
-To this end, a
+The due diligence on the property has already been completed.
+It then just becomes a matter of vetting the property in greater detail, and organizing finance for the deal if the house ticks all the boxes on your investment checklist.
+To this end, a hard money loan is usually the fastest way to finance a deal, and hard money lender is far more likely to approve your application for financing.